wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 1: Curated Lists explorer](./phase1.md)

-Create a website where users can browse existing Lists.
+Create a website where users can browse existing lists, list items, and relevant attestations.
 Phase 1 implementation will be relatively straightforward and will not require detailed understanding of the complex aspects of the DCoSL protocol.
 Just download kind 9901 and 39901 events and display them with a good UX!
-The actual curation will not be implemented until Phase 2.
+The actual curation itself will not be implemented until Phase 2.

 ## Bounty: 10,000,000 sats -- or make an offer!